CyVerse-learning-materials/learning-center-faq/Discovery-environment-faq.rst

 ----

-*I have a series of files that need to be analyzed by the same app, but the output files all have the same name.
+*I have a series of files that I want to analyze with the same app, but the output files all have the same name.
 How do I distinguish them so I can use them in a workflow?*
 =========================================================================================================================================================================================

 You can avoid confusion by finding the output folder in your Data list and `renaming <https://wiki.cyverse.org/wiki/display/DEmanual/Renaming+a+Data+File+or+Folder>`_ each output file with a unique name.
 After renaming the output files, you can then use them together in a step of the analysis workflow.